Posted on: October 6th, 2022 by Lizandra Santillan

 That’s why we recommend getting a local number as soon as you get off the plane.

-Here’s our step by step guide to getting a local number while traveling to Australia.
+Here’s our step by step guide to getting a local number while on vacation to Australia.

 How to get an Australian SIM Card